How to Get From Tamarindo to Santa Teresa

 Tamarindo to Santa Teresa by Private Transfer

-If you’re travelling in a small group, you can also consider taking a private transfer.
-It’s quite expensive, but you can enjoy the comfort of your own private ride for the 5-hour journey.
+If you’re travelling in a small group, you can consider taking a private transfer.
+It’s quite expensive, but you can enjoy the comfort of your own private ride for the journey that takes about 4h - 4h 10m.

 Taking a bus and ferry from Tamarindo to Santa Teresa is nowhere near as convenient as the other options.
 But it’s a cheap alternative for the adventurous at heart.